 Funder from famed music publisher Max Dreyfus, who worked with American greats like George Gershwin and Cole Porter, interested in providing smaller grants that can make a big difference.

 While the foundation of retired hedge fund manager Stanley Druckenmiller's main education commitment has been to the Harlem Children's Zone, money flows to other education groups, too, and the foundation has ramped up its giving in recent years.

-Ecolab Foundation has a focus on at-risk students and STEM programming through support for classroom educators in Ecolab communities.
+The Ecolab Foundation’s K-12 spending focuess on at-risk students and STEM programming through support for classroom educators in Ecolab communities.

 The Fiat Chrysler Automobiles Foundation gives grants to community, regional and national initiatives in support of education, youth development, military families, and multicultural inclusion.